SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/create-view.md

 ---
 uid: help-en-diary-group-view
-title: Creating diary views
+title: Group view
-description: Creating diary views; The New group view dialog
+description: The Group view; How to creating diary views; The New group view dialog
-author: SuperOffice RnD
+author: Bergfrid Dias
-so.date: 10.02.2023
+so.date: 10.03.2023
-keywords: diary, follow-up
-so.topic: howto
+keywords: diary, follow-up, group view so.topic: howto
 language: en
 ---

-# Create a group view
+# Group view

 You can choose users and resources whose diaries you want to see and save the views in the **View** list box with a name of your choosing.

-## Steps
+## View multiple diaries

+1. Click the **View** tab in the Diary screen.

+2. Click the **Show** list box at the bottom of the Diary screen.
+This brings up a list of all the groups and resources that are set up in your organization.

+3. Select the required group from the list.
+The **View** tab now contains the diaries of all the users and resources in the selected user group.

+## Create a group view

 1. Click the **View** tab in the Diary screen.